Use of fire by Peking Man goes back 600,000 years, Chinese scientists say

 “Some of the animal bones were entirely carbonized, turned black both outside and inside.
 It is safe for us to conclude that this is the result of burning,” Gao said, China.org.cn reports .

 A cranium and other fossils of Peking Man were found at Zhoukoudian in the 1920s.
-Scientists also found ashes, rocks, burned bones and charred seeds there in 1929, Gao said, leading archaeologists to conclude Peking Man used fire.
+At the time, the discovery caused a sensation among scientists, who claimed a new cradle of humanity had been found.
+They also found ashes, rocks, burned bones and charred seeds there in 1929, Gao said, leading archaeologists to conclude Peking Man used fire.
 Some have questioned whether the burned items resulted from Peking Man or some natural source of fire.

 A reconstructed Zhoukoudian skull (A) and endocast (B: superior view; C: left lateral view; D: anterior view; E: posterior view).
 Public Domain

 “The evidence this time is more convincing.
 It has been found under the earth untouched, without weather damage.
 This shows us that Peking Man could not only keep kindling, but knew how to control fire,” Gao said.

 Although scientists estimate that ancient humans began using fire over a million years ago, it had been unclear when people starting using it on a regular basis, for example, for cooking daily meals.
 Discoveries earlier this year in Quesem Cave in Israel confirmed people were using fire 300,000 years ago, but the Zhoukoudian find provides even earlier evidence.

 It was announced in June that Quesem Cave yielded one of the earliest examples of regular fire use by early humans, as evidenced by large quantities of burnt bone, heated soil lumps, ash deposits, and most significantly, a 300,000-year-old hearth in the center of the cave.
 An analysis of the hearth revealed that it has been used repeatedly over time.